 Overview

 The Core API is the main API for Cluster management.
-The Core API include resources such as Services, Namespaces, Users, Groups, Policies, Devices, ClusterConfig among other resource types.
+The Core API includes resources such as Services, Namespaces, Users, Groups, Policies, Devices, ClusterConfig among other resource types.

-The Cluster is designed to be managed in a centralized and declarative way that is very similar to Kubernetes via the octeliumctl apply where you can apply all changes in your Core resources and (re)produce the state of your Cluster with a single command.
+The Cluster is designed to be managed, using the octeliumctl CLI, in a centralized and declarative way that is very similar to Kubernetes via the octeliumctl apply command, through which you can apply all changes of your resources and (re)produce the state of your Cluster with a single command.

 You can define one or more resources in a single yaml file and then apply all changes as follows: